broadinstitute/SRA-submission/README.md

 Continue to then select when the data should be released, include a “Project Title” (usually the title of the manuscript) and a description about the project (usually the abstract of the manuscript).
 You can also include grants and consortia associated with the project in this page. </li>
     <li>If you are submitting more than on one BioSample complete the BioProject without entering a BioSample number.
 The BioSamples can be created later using the BioProject number of the format PRJNA# you receive.</li>
 </ol>
-To submit your BioSamples, first click the “New Submission” button here and fill in all the required submitter information.
+To submit your BioSamples, first click the “New Submission” button <a href="https://submit.ncbi.nlm.nih.gov/subs/biosample/">here</a> and fill in all the required submitter information.
 Then:
 <ol>
   <li>Select when the data should be released and then select “Batch/Multiple BioSamples”. </li>
   <li>Next, select the BioSample “package” that fits your data best.
 If all samples are human cell lines, select “Human sample”.</li>